GSA/emerging-technology-atlas/pages/blockchain-programs.md

 ### Centers for Disease Control
 For the past several months, the CDC’s Center for Surveillance, Epidemiology, and Laboratory Services has worked on several proofs of concept based on blockchain technology, with an eye toward building real applications next year.
 Most are geared toward better public health surveillance, which could include using a blockchain to more efficiently manage data during a crisis or to better track opioid abuse.
 For more information, <a href="https://www.technologyreview.com/s/608959/why-the-cdc-wants-in-on-blockchain/">read a recent report.</a>

-### Department of Defense, with Department of Veterans Affairs and the National Institutes of Health
-The <a href="https://fitbir.nih.gov/">Federal Interagency Traumatic Brain Injury Research (FITBIR)</a> informatics system was developed to share data across the entire TBI research field and to facilitate collaboration between laboratories, as well as interconnectivity with other informatics platforms.
-Blockchain and related smart contract technologies could be used to automate processing and increased controlled access for researchers.
-This would reduce cost of operation, increase the return on investment of government research dollars, and advance evidence-based care for those suffering the effects of TBI.
-This use case was presented at the Military Health System Research Symposium 2017 as part of, "Blockchain Technology Framework for Operational Precision Medicine," by Sean Manion, Lauren Long, John Reusing, and Bruce Doll.

 ### General Services Administration
 Schedule 70: The General Services Administration (GSA) is using distributed ledger technology to automate the FASt Lane process for IT Schedule 70 contracts.
 The FAStlane program ensures government customer agencies have quicker access to emerging technologies and innovative suppliers.
 Currently the requirements are less than 48 hours for contract modifications, and 45 days (or less) for new offers.
 At the September 20 ACT-IAC (American Council for Technology and Industry Advisory Council) Forum Mr. Jose Arrieta unveiled the working prototype created by two companies, United Solutions (prime contractor) and Sapient Consulting (subcontractor).
 The prototype will shorten the time required to perform the contract review process into single digit days.
 This technology will allow the agency to track vendor data across disparate systems.
 For more information, <a href="https://fcw.com/blogs/lectern/2017/10/comment-kelman-gsa-blockchain.aspx">read a recent report.</a>